robielTes/Looper/README.md

 and show statistics.
 Finally, a closed quiz can be deleted or show statistics.

 There are also 3 types of questions: single line text, list of single lines and multi-line text.
-The only difference between them is the size of the questions labels.
+The only difference between them is the size of the questions labels .

 ### Students